wikimatze/nvim/mappings.md

     only if changes were made, the `e` silence errors from the substitution command
   - `:buffers` ... get the list of all open buffers
   - `:bufdo` ... execute the give commands for all open files in the :buffers list
     - `:bufdo exe ":normal dd" | update` ... will delete the first line to all files in the buffer list and `update` writes the file
+    - `:bufdo exe ":normal dd" | update` ... will delete the first line to all files in the buffer list and `update` writes the file